Conference Rules

 Field Dimensions

 All parks and fields have unique nuances.
 All BLD parks have a combo of turf and natural fields and smaller venues that require “no wall ball” rules to apply.
 Sandy Springs has a “short porch” playable off the netting and has numerous holes in the netting and the fences.
-The trees in Cincinnati, Smoky, Seattle etc. are dead ball areas.
-Sandy Springs in Maryville and Centennial in Brooklyn Park have no foul line fences.
+The trees in Cincinnati, Smoky, Seattle, etc. are dead ball areas.
+Sandy Springs in Maryville has no foul line fences.

 Portable Fence Distance: When portable fencing is used, the Conference preferred distance is 325′ for the Men’s Program and 300′ for the Women’s Program.